Navigation

 • Sleep in a more upright position by raising the head of your bed with blocks of wood or bricks.

-• Don’t eat during the three-to-four hours before you go to bed.
+• Don’t eat during the three or four hours before you go to bed.

-• Take measures to try and reduce any stress and anxiety.
+• Try and reduce any stress and anxiety.

-Always tell your pharmacist or GP if you’re taking any medicines because some medicines can cause indigestion or make it worse.
+Always tell your pharmacist or GP if you’re taking any medicines, as some medicines can cause indigestion or make it worse.
 Your pharmacist or GP will tell you if you should stop taking these medicines or change how you take them.

 Indigestion medicines